vx68k/libvm68k/sphinx/vm68kapi.rst

    This type is trivial and standard-layout.

-.. cpp:function:: static constexpr std::size_t byte::size() noexcept
+   .. cpp:function:: static constexpr std::size_t size() noexcept

       Returns the size of a :cpp:class:`byte` value on the architecture, which is always 1.

-.. cpp:function:: byte::byte() noexcept
+   .. cpp:function:: byte() = default

       Constructs a :cpp:class:`byte` object with its default value.

       This constructor is explicitly defaulted.

-.. cpp:function:: constexpr byte::byte(std::uint8_t value) noexcept
+   .. cpp:function:: constexpr byte(std::uint8_t value) noexcept

       Constructs a :cpp:class:`byte` object with an initial value.

 .. cpp:function:: bool operator ==(byte x, byte y) noexcept
 .. cpp:function:: bool operator !=(byte x, byte y) noexcept